cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 The **Tools** menu contains advanced features like **cyChart**, **[Network Analyzer](Network_Analyzer.html#networkanalyzer)**, **[Cytoscape Web Browser](CyBrowser.html)**, **[Network Merge](Merge.html#merge)**, **[Execute Command File...](Command_Tool.html)**, **Job Status Monitor**, **Run Script File...** and **[Diffuse](Finding_and_Filtering_Nodes_and_Edges.html#diffusion)**.

 **Cytoscape Web Browser** allows for viewing any html page directly in Cytoscape.
-The web browser can be opened in a separate window or can be launched in the Results Panel.
+The web browser can be opened in a separate window or can be launched in the **Results Panel**.

 ![](_static/images/Quick_Tour/ToolsMenu.png)